 FPS Smart, sassy, sensual, and soulful — five women share the poetry and process of fat embodiment. | FPS2 Embraces the lives of fat women in a thin-loving culture, living and loving with gusto, passion, and yearning. | FPS3 Features poems about the joys, sorrows, anger, sadness, and pleasure of living in a world that constantly tries to reject and inhibit fat people.
 Includes “The Days of Fat Lilith,” a series of poems celebrating fat goddesshood.

 Félix Garmendía’s poems narrate his life as a gay activist in the face of illness and intolerance, from his early years in conservative Puerto Rico to his arrival in New York City, experiences as an HIV+ survivor, and disability due to Inclusion Body Myositis.
+He is winner of the 2022 Rainbows in Chariots award for outstanding LGBT cultural contributions from those with different abilities, from Tupilak (Nordic rainbow culture warriors) & the International Lesbian and Gay Cultural Network (ILGCN).

 Poems recognizing the individuality of animals with the view that they are, as naturalist Henry Beston saw them, “other nations, caught with ourselves in the net of life and time, fellow prisoners of the splendor and travail of the earth.”